 Linking to Postpartum Progress

 You are welcome to link to Postpartum Progress as a resource for women with perinatal mood and anxiety disorders either on your website resource pages or within your own blog posts.
-Our site URL is http://postpartumprogress.com.
+Our site URL is http://postpartumprogress.com, and our nonprofit site URL is http://postpartumprogress.org.
 Thanks for helping us spread the word about our resources here.
 We really appreciate it!

 If you are someone who runs a PPD support group, however, we can list you on our PPD support list and link to you.
 Please send the information about your group (where and when it meets and contact information) to email@example.com.
 If you run an established nonprofit organization that supports women with perinatal mood and anxiety disorders, we can list you here.